 Is Bali for Backpackers?

-And after that, I will tell you that I would not change a single day of the 7 I spent in Bali.
+Even so, I would not change a single day of the 7 I spent in Bali.
 The visit is a must on your trip to Indonesia.

 Things to do in BALI IN 7 DAYS – THE BEST ITINERARY